gherlein/gherlein/README.md

 of energy from me.
 If you see me hit a wall and slip out of an event or dinner or party, just know that I ran out of gas and needed some alone time to recharge.
 Sorry.

+Even though I am an introvert I've learned that I learn so much from spending time with smart people.
+I love to hang out with my teams, especially teams from former companies who still get together often.
+Customers and partners too.
+It takes energy, but learning is fun.
+And so worth it.

 ## My Interests and Projects